Eagle Boys: 2016: Sale to Pizza Hut

 On 15 July 2016, Eagle Boys Pizza appointed administrators to identify restructuring options ahead of a potential sale of the business.
 The administrators, SV Partners, owned by a former director of NBC Capital, Bernie Stapleton, took control of the day-to-day running of the business, and searched for potential buyers of the business.
 Eagle Boys announced that trade would continue as normal at franchisee-operated outlets during the administration, and franchisees were told their fees were due as normal.

 Fairfax Media outlets tipped Domino's and Retail Food Group (the owner of Pizza Capers and Crust) as possible buyers.
 However, Retail Food Group confirmed it was not in discussions with the owners or administrators of the Eagle Boys franchise system in a statement on 19 July 2016.
 As of November 2016, 114 stores operated throughout Australia, making it the fourth largest pizza chain in the country with less than 10% share of the country's pizza market.

 In November 2016, Pizza Hut told media that it had merged with Eagle Boys.
-In a statement, Pizza Hut said that it intended to convert about half of the Eagle Boys to the Pizza Hut brand before Christmas 2016; the remainder it hoped to convert by April 2017.
+In a statement, Pizza Hut said that it intended to convert about half of the Eagle Boys stores to the Pizza Hut brand before Christmas 2016; the remainder it hoped to convert by April 2017.
 The first store to switch from Eagle Boys to Pizza Hut was on Sydney's northern beaches.